Consumer medicine information

 These are serious side effects and you may need urgent Medicinal attention.
 Serious side effects are rare.

-If any of the above happens, tell your doctor immediately or go to casualty at your nearest hospital
+If the above happens, tell your doctor immediately or go to casualty at your nearest hospital

 Other side effects not listed above may also occur in some patients.